DucAnhNTT/movie-recom-pipeline-azure/README.md

 # Movie recommend data pipeline with Azure

-In this project i will help you to build a complete Data pipeline for Movie Recommendation using Azure services.
+In this project, we will build a comprehensive data pipeline for a movie recommendation system using Azure services.
+The recommendation system is developed using collaborative filtering and PySpark ML, which is a machine learning library in Spark.

+This project provides a hands-on experience of building a complete data pipeline using Azure services and implementing a machine learning model for movie recommendations.
+It is an excellent opportunity for me to understand the practical aspects of data engineering and machine learning.
 ### Table of contents

 * [Architecture diagram](#architecture-diagram)